raspberrypilearning/xai-challenge-text-classifier/en/step_1.md

 ## Introduction
 Welcome to Stage 2 of the Experience AI Challenge!
+You're about to embark on an epic journey where we cross the realms of literature, machine learning, and coding.

-We're about to embark on an epic journey where we cross the realms of literature, machine learning, and coding.
-Remember how those heroes and villains in your favorite stories have distinctive ways of expressing themselves?
+Ever notice how those heroes and villains in your favorite stories have distinctive ways of expressing themselves?
 What if we could teach a machine to identify those patterns, to tell if a quote is more likely to come from a goodie or a baddie?
 Well, gear up because that's exactly the adventure we're setting out on!
-Don't worry, we're not just tossing you into this epic battle of good and evil alone - we'll guide you through every twist and turn.
+Don't worry, we're not just tossing you into this epic battle of good and evil alone - we'll guide you through every twist and turn as you develop your **text classification application**.

 So, ready to get your superhero (or villain) game on?
 Let's unmask this project and unravel the power of AI together!